abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 abstract concept.
 This doesn’t end up being very fruitful for us.

-In his seminal discourse on mindfulness of breathing, the Buddha uses the verb *paṭisaṃvedeti,* which means “to fully experience.”
-We fully
-experience the body as we breathe in and as we breathe out; we *fully experience* feelings as we breathe in and as we breathe out.
+In his seminal discourse on mindfulness of breathing, the Buddha uses the verb *paṭisaṃvedeti*, which means “to fully experience.”
+We fully experience the body as we breathe in and as we breathe out; we *fully experience* feelings as we breathe in and as we breathe out.
 It’s a quality of inhabiting what is truly going on for us.
 If we stay even a slight distance from what we experience, then we don’t see it clearly.
 And when we don’t experience things clearly, we tend to create problems for ourselves.

 That is why, when the Buddha taught the Four Noble Truths, he also taught a specific duty or response for each truth.
 He instructed that